Guidance

 Opportunities and challenges

 There are other education/English language opportunities in the country.
 For instance, English for business, teaching methodologies and development of specific course material.
-Within the context of the COVID-19 pandemic, there are opportunities for the UK to share expertise in instructional design, teacher training and development of distance learning platforms.

-There are also a number of private schools and universities in Honduras who could establish partnerships with international education providers for their students to improve English language skills and immerse themselves in a foreign culture.
-UK institutions and their quality of education are highly regarded and recognised.
+There are also a number of private schools and universities in Honduras (including government programmes such as SEDESOL’s “Becas Solidarias”) who could establish partnerships with international education providers for their students to improve English language skills and immerse themselves in a foreign culture.UK institutions and their quality of education are highly regarded and recognized.

 There are however several challenges in the education sector.
-One of them is the strong competition with other English-language providers.
+One of them is the strong competition with other English language providers.
 Honduras has closer cultural and commercial affinity with the United States in comparison to the UK.
 The BPO sector also favours developing in house skills and focuses voice coaching on American clients.

 Public entities are also unable to contract services over a certain amount without having to open a bidding process.
 They are unable to contract foreign companies without a legal registration in the country unless they are unique providers of a service.
-Thus, on most occasions UK education providers must seek and establish local partnerships to take forward such opportunities or opt to undertake a local registration process (see section 7 for further details).
+Therefore, on most occasions UK education providers must seek and establish local partnerships to take forward such opportunities or opt to undertake a local registration process (see section 7 for further details).

 Public private partnerships (PPPs)

 Under the Public Private Partnerships framework, Honduras implemented several infrastructure projects, both urban and services projects at local and national level.
-These were based on the General Law for the Promotion of PPPs (Decree 143-2010) that aimed to manage and regulate the procurement processes that allowed the public-private collaboration for the delivery of public works and services in order to increase investment that leads to economic development.
+These were based on the General Law for the Promotion of PPPs (Decree 143-2010) that aimed to manage and regulate the procurement processes that allowed the public-private collaboration for the delivery of public works and services to increase investment that leads to economic development.
 Projects under this model included the modernisation of ports, government administrative centre, highways, construction of new international airport, among others.

 The government is evaluating the delivery of infrastructure projects done under the PPP model and reforms to the PPP law are currently under review.

-PPP project: International Airport Palmerola
+PPP Project: International Airport Palmerola

-The new International Airport at Palmerola is the biggest and main airport of Honduras.
+The new International Airport at Palmerola is the biggest and primary airport of Honduras.
 It is located 70km from the capital, Tegucigalpa.
 This ambitious project is the core of the national plan to make Honduras the logistics centre of the Americas.
 The construction was done under the PPP model, through a concessionaire.
 The total amount of investment was more than USD 160million.
 Operations began in October 2021.

 Global trade and international agreements